opulence-singh/BANK-MANAGEMENT-SYSTEM/README.md

 this is for depositing and withdrawing your money by doing the following:
 1. Enter the account no. of the customer whose info you want to change:

 then you can choose between the one you wanna do.

 # Check the details of existing account

+for checking your existing account, you have to choose in between the following:
+1. account no
+2. name

+after adding the following attribute, your details will be displayed.

 # Removing existing account